renovatebot/renovate/website/docs/configuration-options.md

 ## nuget

+The `nuget` configuration object is used to control settings for the NuGet package manager.
+The NuGet package manager supports SDK-style .csproj's, as described [here](https://natemcmaster.com/blog/2017/03/09/vs2015-to-vs2017-upgrade/).
+This means that .NET Core projects are all supported but any .NET Framework projects need to be updated to the new `.csproj` format in order to be detected and supported by Renovate.

 ## nvm

 For settings common to all node.js version updates (e.g. travis, nvm, etc) you can use the `node` object instead.